History of baseball in the United States: Growth

 Before the Civil War, baseball competed for public interest with cricket and regional variants of baseball, notably town ball played in Philadelphia and the Massachusetts Game played in New England.
 In the 1860s, aided by the Civil War, "New York" style baseball expanded into a national game.
 Baseball began to overtake cricket in popularity, impelled by its much shorter duration relative to the contemporary form of cricket.
-Several other factors reduced North Americans' cultural loyalty to cricket, as Puritan anti-recreational attitudes, the increasing desire of non-WASP immigrants to have a chance to assimilate, and centuries of separation had eroded ties to English sporting culture.
+Several other factors reduced North Americans' cultural loyalty to cricket, as Puritan anti-recreational attitudes and centuries of separation had eroded ties to English sporting culture.
 William Humber argues there was also less of a social taboo around baseball in the New World than in England, where it was strongly perceived as a children's game, and that Americans preferred a sport where the teams alternated offense and defense more frequently.

 As its first governing body, the National Association of Base Ball Players was formed.
 The NABBP soon expanded into a truly national organization, although most of the strongest clubs remained those based in the country's northeastern part.
 In its 12-year history as an amateur league, the Atlantic Club of Brooklyn won seven championships, establishing themselves as the first true dynasty in the sport.
 However, Mutual of New York was widely considered one of the best teams of the era.
 By the end of 1865, almost 100 clubs were members of the NABBP.
 By 1867, it ballooned to over 400 members, including some clubs from as far away as California.
 One of these western clubs, Chicago (dubbed the "White Stockings" by the press for their uniform hosiery), won the championship in 1870.
 Because of this growth, regional and state organizations began to assume a more prominent role in the governance of the amateur sport at the expense of the NABBP.
 At the same time, the professionals soon sought a new governing body.